spacetelescope/slitlessutils/docs/simulation.rst

 * The :term:`attitude` is set by the user and assumed to be noiseless, but in practice there are systematic uncertainties in the accuracy of the :term:`world-coordinate system` (WCS).
 In general, errors in the WCS result in a systematic wavelength shift (sometimes called the *wavelength zeropoint*) and/or flux losses.
 However `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_ show that these effects are very small compared for most HST observations and negligible compared to the spectro-photometric noise.

-.. rubric:: Footnotes
-.. [#gbnote] These settings are set for each grating/blocking combination, and if no blocking filter exists, then it is set as the ``null`` variable in ``yaml``.
-.. [#extnote] The extraction and tabulation settings need-not be the same.
-Indeed, to encapsulate the non-linearity in the prism modes they will **NOT** be the same.
-.. [#detnote] There should be a separate stanza like this for each detector in the instrument (e.g. such as the two CCDs in ACS-WFC).